lawrencecandilas/lsc/doc/schemadef.md

 - update existing row
 - delete exsing row

-Actions that are not strictly data operations exist in this scheme as "triggers."
+Actions that are not strictly data (or session/account) operations exist in this scheme as "triggers."
 The two main types of triggers are **generators** and **row methods**.

+*Note: Rights, such as ownership, are tracked in a separate internal table and the application portion of the database doesn't need to reserve columns to identify owners or anything like that.
+There are some attributes used to tell the application things relating to ownership.*

 * **Generators** come into play when a new row is created.
 Generators are functions that are called "by a column" to generate value--instead of taking that from user-provided input.
 Generators are required to provide a value (or report failure), but can also do anything else as a "side effect."